MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 `M`.

-Eta equivalence is implied by the definition of beta reduction (TTFP, p.39); if we only care about the behavior of functions in beta reduction, then we only care about abstractions up to eta equivalence, seeing how it has exactly the same behavior in applicaitons:
+Eta equivalence is implied by the definition of beta reduction ([TTFP](#TTFP), p.39); if we only care about the behavior of functions in beta reduction, then we only care about abstractions up to eta equivalence, seeing how it has exactly the same behavior in applications:

 `\x.(M x) N → M N`.

-How eta equivalence is treated depends on the context; it is usually not thought of as a computational step but instead expressing the same computation like alpha equivalence.
+How eta equivalence is treated depends on the context; it is usually not thought of as a computational step but instead expressing the same computation, like alpha equivalence.

+++++++BKM ++++++

 ### Reduction